Main Navigation - Mobile

 3. has not attained the age of 24.

-C. Directory information.
+E. Directory information.

 1. a student’s social security number;

-4. personally identifiable data which references religion, race, color, social
+4. personally identifiable data which references religion, race, color, social position, or nationality; or

-5. data collected from nonpublic school students, other than those who
+5. data collected from nonpublic school students, other than those who receive shared-time educational services, unless written consent is given by the student’s parent/guardian.

-D. Education records.
+F. Education records.

 1. What constitutes "education records."
-Education records, means those records which: (1) are directly related to a student; and (2) are maintained by the school district or by a party acting for the school district.
+Education records means those records which: (1) are directly related to a student; and (2) are maintained by the school district or by a party acting for the school district.

 2. What does not constitute an education record.
 The term "education records" does not include:

 a.
-Records of instructional personnel which:
+Records of instructional personnel that are:

-(3) are destroyed at the end of the school year.
+(4) destroyed at the end of the school year.

 (1) maintained separately from education records;

-(4) disclosed only to law enforcement officials of the same jurisdiction.
+(2) maintained solely for law enforcement purposes; and (3) disclosed only to law enforcement officials of the same jurisdiction.

 c.
 Records relating to an individual, including a student, who is employed by the school district which: